Student Writing Competition

 All essays must be submitted to the AIPN in one email no later than November 13, 2017, in PDF or Word format to email@example.com.
 Please include your current curriculum vitae that does not exceed one-page in 12 point font and complete contact information including name, email address and phone number.
 Applicants will be notified of the winners on or around January 22, 2018.

-- One winner will receive registration to either the AIPN International Petroleum Summit and its related evening events, to be held in London, UK on April 23 - 25, 2018 or the Model Contracts Workshop to be held in (US city and season pending).
+- Registration to either the AIPN International Petroleum Summit and its related evening events, to be held in London, UK on April 23 - 25, 2018 or the 2018 Model Contracts Workshop (US city and season pending).

 - Roundtrip, advance booking coach ticket to conference/workshop city.